WCSCourses/Helminths_2021/manuals/module_3_WBP2/module_3_WBP2.md

 ### The genome browser <a name="genome_browser"></a>

 A genome browser is a tool that allows you to visualise a genome assembly and its features, together with experimental data aligned to the genome.
-Genome browsers are useful in many respects.
-For example, they are used for visualising gene models in their genomic context, and also to assess the correctness of the model.
+Genome browsers have many use cases: you may want to visualising a gene model in its genomic context, or to assess the correctness of the model.
 They are also used for visualising functional genomics data, such as the results of ChIP-Seq and RNA-Seq experiments.

 There are several commonly used genome browsers in bioinformatics, each with different features.
 Examples include: